MGXlab/Viromics-Workshop-MGX/_episodes/47_check_vcontact2_run.md

 - "Did we successfully run Vcontact2?"

 ---
 Check the terminal to see if vContact2 finished successfully.
-If not, ignore this for now and first move to the next lesson.

 {% include links.md %}